Co-Directed by Derek Alderman and Seth Kannarr

 I-NAME Related Publications

-Brasher, Jordan P. nd Derek H. Alderman.
-(Forthcoming).
+Brasher, Jordan P. and Derek H. Alderman.
+2023.
 “From De-Commemoration of Names to Reparative Namescapes.”
-De-Commemoration: Making Sense of Contemporary Calls for Tearing Down Statues and Renaming Places (edited by Sarah Gensburger and Jenny Wüstenberg), Berghahn Books.
+De-Commemoration: Making Sense of Contemporary Calls for Tearing Down Statues and Renaming Places.
+Berghahn Books (edited by Sarah Gensburger and Jenny Wüstenberg), pp. 309-318.
+Published in English and French.

-Alderman, Derek H. (Forthcoming).
+Alderman, Derek H. 2022.
 “Commemorative Place Naming; To Name Place, To Claim the Past, To Repair Futures.”
-Naming the World: The Politics of Place Naming London: ISTE/Wiley (edited by Frédéric Giraut and Myriam Houssay-Holzschuch) (published in French).
+The Politics of Place Naming: Naming the World, London / Hoboken: ISTE-Wiley. (edited by Frédéric Giraut and Myriam Houssay-Holzschuch), pp. 29-46. ublished in English and French.

 Alderman, Derek H. and Reuben Rose-Redwood.
 2020.
 “The Classroom as a Toponymic Workspace: Toward a Critical Pedagogy of Campus Place Renaming.”
 Journal of Geography in Higher Education 44(1): 124-141.